Delivery by Mirus

 Internationally recognized gene therapy specialist, Jon Wolff, along with his colleagues James Hagstrom and Vladimir Budker founded the company in 1995, based on research they performed at the University of Wisconsin-Madison.

-IT® Kits employ proprietary chemistry to covalently attach labeling molecules to DNA and RNA.
+While developing and commercializing the most relied upon transfection reagents, our commitment to the research community reached beyond delivery technologies, offering scientists tools from our bench: The Label IT® non-enzymatic nucleic acid labeling, a method of choice for studies of intracellular nucleic acid tracking.
+The Label IT® technology employs proprietary chemistry to covalently attach labeling molecules to DNA and RNA.
 This simple one-step process is faster and more robust than traditional multi-step enzymatic labeling, and can be used for intracellular tracking, chromosome analysis, and microarray labeling.